Also known as

-A large spreading tree growing up to 23m high with reddish-brown, smooth bark.
+Melia azedarach is known by many common names including Chinaberry Tree, Syringa Berrytree and Cape Lilac.
+This plant is a large spreading tree from the Meliaceae family.
+It produces attractive, scented lilac flowers which lead onto bead-like fruits.
+The leaves can reach up to 80cm in length, they are dark green and oppositely arranged on stems.
+Cape Lilac can grow up to 23m high with reddish-brown, smooth bark.
 Often grown in South Africa as street trees or in large gardens for shade.
+The tree is a good source of timber and the dried berries were used as beads.
 The leaves, bark, flowers and ripe fruit (berries) are poisonous.
-The tree is a good source of timber and the dried berries were used as beads.

 Generally not harvested.